mtkennerly/ludusavi-manifest/README.md

   then ideally a tool should only need to check that entry when running on Windows;
   however, it is a reality of the data set that it may simply be the only confirmed occurrence of the file, and it may in fact occur on other operating systems as well.
+* Reject/ignore recursive aliases or set a recursion limit.
+  The primary manifest will never contain a recursive alias.

 For authors of secondary manifests bundled with games: